godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

         }
     }

 In some cases, it may be desired to draw every frame.
-For this, just call ``update()`` from the ``_process()`` callback, like this:
+For this, call ``update()`` from the ``_process()`` callback, like this:

 .. tabs::